A husky trip along the northern parts of the King’s Trail with a detour towards the Norwegian border.

 No former dog sled experience is required but you must like animals and feel compassion for them.

 How physically demanding it will be depends very much on the snow and weather conditions during the tour.
 But, to go dogsledding requires that you have good balance and are reasonable fit.
 In up-hills and heavy snow conditions you must help your dogs by kicking beside the sled and sometimes also run and push the sled in steep up-hills (which can go on for quite a while in the mountains.)

 You also need to have in mind that you will be physically active outside in the cold for many hours each day.
 Our tours are not made up touristic adventures but real experiences where everybody work as a team and helps with everything from taking care of the dogs, cooking, loading the sleds, fetching water and setting up tents (when on a trip including camping) etc.

 If you are unsure if you are able to take part don’t hesitate to send us an email and tell us about yourself and your worries.
 Women seem to underestimate them self very often, while men sometimes overestimate their own physical capacity.
-On our tours, we have people from all over the world of all genders and ages up to 70 years old.
+On our tours, we have people from all over the world of all genders.

 Minimum age is 18 years old.